MWGitHub/SometimesSurvey/README.md

 Other services such as analytics that rely on the data can listen to events and replicate the data.
 This allows a more specific database to be used for different situations.

 #####Technology

 **Persistence**
 Postgres is used for storing the results of each item.
-I chose this due to the structure of the survey data being well defined and the ability to run aggregate queries easily.
+I chose this due to the structure of the survey data being well defined for some columns which will make it easier to run aggregate queries.
+For less defined data, jsonb is used.

 **Backend**
 I chose Hapi due to the great documentation, ease of use, support by Walmart Labs, powerful route configuration, and seneca integration.